cal-overflow/site/src/content/books/index.md

 - Why we sleep

 ### What I'm planning to read next 📚
-- Thinking, fast and slow
+- Thinking, fast and slow <!-- Currently reading -->
-- Behold the pale horse
+- Behold the pale horse <!-- A friend recommended this to me.
+Not sure what to expect -->
-- The basics of bitcoin and blockchains
+- The basics of bitcoin and blockchains <!-- I don't know anything about crypto 🙈 -->
 - The art of not giving a f***
 - Everything is f***ed
 - The 7 habits of highly effective people